 -

-*LFiT and network charges
+*LFiT and network prices

-To provide transparency to stakeholders we’ve published two schedules of network charges for 2025-26.
+To provide transparency to stakeholders we’ve published two schedules of network charges for 2026-27.
 The original network charges approved by the AER can be found here (provided for information only).

 Tariff Structure Statement